Datafiili/A-CodeChallenges/Challenges/Conversion/3-Roman-Numeral-Converter.md

 3 = III

+Only 3 instances of same Roman numeber can be in a row.
+For example IIII is incorrect.

 with numbers that are one away from next unit is show by writing smaller unit before greater one.
 But only with 1's, 10's 100's.

 4 = IV
 5 = V
 6 = VI
 9 = IX

+40 = XL
+50 = L
+60 = LX
+90 = XC

 Numbers are always written in a way where greatest number comes first.